pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 ==========

-An application has a repository, which is responsible for reconstructing aggregates that have been previously saved from recorded stored events.
+An application has a repository, which is responsible for reconstructing aggregates that have been previously saved.

-When a previously saved aggregate is requested, the repository selects stored events for the aggregate from the recorder, and uses the mapper to reconstruct the aggregate events.
+When a previously saved aggregate is requested, the repository selects stored events for the aggregate from the recorder, and uses the mapper to reconstruct the aggregate events from the stored events.
 The mapper uses the transcoder to deserialize stored events to aggregate events.
 The transcoder may also decrypt and decompress the serialised state.
 The repository then uses a "projector function" to reconstruct the aggregate from its events.

 Recorder
 ========